brendacs/colludia-gatsby/src/content/posts/review/2020-04-22-terraforming-landscapes-old-mans-journey.markdown

 ## Beautiful Memories and Remnants of Regret

-As the old man gets to different rest stops—maybe a bench by a large tree, or a bus stop for his next ride—he'll take a break and reflect on the beautiful memories that the environment around him reminds him of.
+As the old man gets to different rest stops — maybe a bench by a large tree, or a bus stop for his next ride — he'll take a break and reflect on the beautiful memories that the environment around him reminds him of.

 Through his reflection, we get to see both happy and sorrowful remnants of his past, which are as vibrantly illustrated as the rest of this game.
 You learn of his story, his youth when he was always drawn to sea, and his family who holds a dear yet painful spot in his heart.

 These cutscenes of his life were the best part of the game for me.
 The atmosphere was already set by his environment, and the background music and ambience fit perfectly.
 When the flashbacks happened, I was already prepared for the mood of the scene and the emotions in the snippets of his youth I was allowed to glimpse.